TnTech-ECE/S25_Team3_MyCapstoneProject/Conceptual_Design.md

 ## Introduction

-Unmanned Aircraft Systems (UAS), commonly referred to as drones, have gained significant popularity in recent years due to their innovative features and wide-ranging capabilities.
-However, not all drone operators prioritize safety or respect for others' privacy, leading to an increase in unsafe drone activities.
-In response, the Federal Aviation Administration (FAA) implemented a regulation in 2023 that mandates drones to transmit a remote identification (RID) signal.
-Based on this RID, the team proposes a drone tracking device that will alert the Tennessee Technological University (TTU) Police when an unauthorized drone emitting an RID signal enters the campus grounds.

-The purpose of this tracking device is to assist the TTU Police in addressing campus safety, privacy, and security issues caused by improper drone use.
-The team aims to address safety concerns including drones flying too close to students and staff, creating collision hazards; drones flying near power lines or other campus infrastructure, causing damage; and drones distracting students or staff, particularly while driving or engaging in other focused activities.
-Privacy and security issues the team seeks to reduce include drones flying near private areas, such as dorm rooms, and invading restricted zones like construction sites.
-In addition to addressing these safety, privacy, and security concerns, the drone tracking device will help enforce TTU’s drone policy (Policy 190), which requires compliance with local, state, and federal regulations to operate a drone on TTU property.

-To achieve these goals, the drone tracking device will collect and store data from RID signals and transmit this information to TTU Police via a secure website.
-The website will display details such as the drone's RID (serial number), location, altitude, velocity, control station location (depending on RID emitter), time stamps, and emergency status.
-TTU Police will also have the ability to grant or deny access to specific RID-emitting drones for defined periods.
-If the device detects an unapproved serial number, a warning will be sent to the TTU Police, and real-time flight information will be accessible on the website.

-For example, unauthorized drones are often reported over university athletic events.
-This is a safety issue for the student-athletes, and campus police are often notified to resolve the issue.
-With the implementation of a drone tracking system, dispatchers would be able to notify the officers of the unauthorized drone and easily relay the necessary information for the issue to be resolved.
-Illegal drone usage also poses serious risks to privacy on campus.
-Drones can be used in stalking or harassment cases; one such situation would be a drone filming into a window in on-campus housing.
-Currently, if such a situation were to be reported, it would be very difficult for the operator to be located.
-A drone tracking system would make it much easier to stop this sort of illegal activity.

 ## The Fully Formulated Problem

 Other than in a few special cases, the usage of unmanned aircraft systems on the Tennessee Technological University campus is not permitted according to university policies.
 Be that as it may, the campus police continue to receive complaints of drones causing security, safety, and privacy issues.
 Without a system in place to locate the offending devices, the officers face a great challenge of actually tracking down the drones and their users.
 In response to that challenge, this team has been tasked with creating an electronic sensing system to automatically detect these drones and alert the TTU campus police of their presence.
 Information about the illicit drones will be relayed to the police department via a private website, so that they can assess the threat to campus security and take whatever action they deem necessary.
 The drone tracking system will meet the specifications defined by the police department, while adhering to all constraints placed upon it by the existing standards for operation, the ethical responsibilities of engineers, and the potential broader impact of the system.
 The specifications and constraints for this drone tracking system are expounded below.